microsoft/FluidFramework/docs/content/docs/_index.md

 scenarios such as real-time typing across text editors.
 Client developers can focus on customer experiences while letting Fluid do the work of keeping data in sync.

 Fluid Framework works with your application framework of choice.
-Whether you prefer straight JavaScript or a framework like React, Angular, or Vue, Fluid Framework makes building collaborative experiences simple and flexible.
+Whether you prefer plain JavaScript or a framework like [React](https://reactjs.org), [Angular](https://angular.io), or [Vue](https://vuejs.org), Fluid Framework makes building collaborative experiences simple and flexible.

 ## How Fluid works